VoiNetwork/voi-swarm/docs/migrating.md

 === "Installing on same server"

-    During the installation, the setup will detect existing Voi and Algorand based setups on the same host and offer migration automatically.
+    During the installation, the setup will detect compatible AVM based setups on the same host and offer migration automatically.

     If you want to migrate manually after installation run this command: